My good friend Kevin Deighton incredibly watched his 1,350th consecutive Hull FC match against Catalans.

 Throughout the game Hull with the ball were okay but without it disappointing.
 Whilst the attack is at times clunky and far from a fluent eye-catching brand of rugby league, Hull scored 29 points off the usual pieces of individual brilliance and that should have been enough to get the game won.
 The concerning issue is what this side do without the ball.
 For all the potency Catalans showed late on, defensively Hull have been sub-standard for ages and when it gets tough the side get rolled over far too easily.
 How many times do teams go bang, bang, bang and get three or four quick fire tries against us?
 It happens far too regularly.
 Last season it was every other week.
 This year St Helens did it.
 Then Wigan did it.
 Now Catalans have done it.
 Momentum is a massive thing in rugby league of course but Hull have got to find solutions to get a foothold of games when they’re under the cosh.
 The way we roll over is at times schoolboy stuff and some of those defensive efforts were poor, but to not credit Catalans as well would also be ludicrous.
 What a side they are.
 They ripped Hull apart late on and looked crisp in doing so.

 Frustrating.
 That is probably the right word for it too.
 Anger?
 Well it’s just turned March and we are five rounds in.
 Again irony plays its part as we’re in exactly the same position as we were in 2016 with two wins and three defeats, and with Super League set out the way it is, there’s no need for panic yet.
-But the frustration right now is apparent and results must improve soon.
+But that result was so disappointing and the frustration right now is apparent.
 You could see it coming too.
 Improvement is needed, particularly defensively but also as a collective unit and that goes in attack too.
 Lee Radford teams are supposed to be built of stern stuff and he’s got to sort this rolling over stuff out.
 The final quarter was anything but stern.

 As for individuals the Tongan Terminator was immense considering that was his home debut and just his second Hull appearance.
 The venom in his carries punched some holes and got him a deserved try, and when he tackled the opposition player sure knew about it.
-Manu Ma’u was genuinely outstanding – he’s going to be such a weapon for Hull this year.
+Ma’u was genuinely outstanding – he’s going to be such a weapon for Hull this year.
 The way he powered over for his try was brilliant.
-Chris Satae on return from suspension was also immense and carried strongly throughout, whereas Jordan Lane held his own for the full match yet will get singled out because of that final restart.
+Chris Satae on return from suspension was also immense and carried strongly throughout, whereas Jordan Lane held his own for the full match.
 Elsewhere Jamie Shaul scored another outstanding try with Tuimavave again breaking through tackles to score.
 Water is wet and all that.
 Kieran Buchanan also did really well coming into the side so late and not putting a foot wrong.

 With the ball Hull were adequate enough and they should have seen the game out, but in defence ordinary is putting it kind.
 Catalans got a roll on and the full side were helpless to prevent it.
 That’s a team thing.
 When the going gets tough and when possession goes against us this side have got to find ways of dealing with it.
 There’s a bit of a soft underbelly and that needs fixing up quick.
 The way we get spanked in such a short space of time can’t be accepted or allowed to continue.
 It doesn’t happen to a Wigan or a St Helens and that is the benchmark.

-On the contrary the way Hull hit their purple patch in the second half is just as complimentary, but as always it’s short-lived and when the brakes are applied it’s like watching three or four different sides throughout the course of the eighty minutes.
-Thats where mentality comes into place and you would be forgiven for thinking Hull had the game won.
+On the contrary the way Hull hit their purple patch in the second half is just as complimentary, but as always its short-lived and when the brakes are applied it’s like watching three or four different sides throughout the course of the eighty minutes.
+That’s where mentality comes into question and you would be forgiven for thinking Hull had the game won.
 Given what was served up during the last twenty minutes the players clearly did too.

 Hull Starting XIII: 1.
 Jamie Shaul, 24.
 Mahe Fonua, 6.
 Jake Connor, 4.
 Josh Griffin, 26.
 Kieran Buchanan, 14.
 Albert Kelly, 7.
 Marc Sneyd, 8.
 Scott Taylor, 9.
 Danny Houghton, 13.
 Ligi Sao, 12.
 Manu Ma’u, 21.
 Jordan Lane, 29.
 Gareth Ellis.
 Interchange: 10.
 Chris Satae, 22.
 Josh Bowden, 3.
 Carlos Tuimavave, 20.
 Brad Fash.